tsadams1973/website/blog/content/posts/azure-site/index.md

 ---

 That's it.
 You are now ready to add more content and style to your page.
-In a future post I will cover using Visucal Studio Code and a static site generator to develop a more interesting website.
+In a future post I will cover using Visual Studio Code and a static site generator to develop a more interesting website.

 Thanks.